-During missions 8.093 MHz, Iridium phone and OpenPort phones will be monitored for updates on weather and mission progress from plane crews and field camps.
-NOTE: Both camps and FOM offices will have phone lines open 24 hours a day.
-The FOM offices will relay information on mission progress to Skier OPS.
-The Fom keeps a record of departure times and reported arrival times.
+During missions Iridium phones, OpenPort phones and e-mail will be monitored for updates on weather and mission progress from plane crews and field camps.
+NOTE: Both EGRIP camp and FOM office will have phone lines open 24 hours a day.
+The FOM office will relay information on mission progress to Raven OPS.
+The FOM keeps a record of departure times and reported arrival times.